argonne-lcf/user-guides/docs/polaris/data-science-workflows/frameworks/rapids.md

 **Before running the script**:

     - check [Rapids' official website](https://rapids.ai/start.html) for the latest versions of the library and its dependencies, and edit the script's variables `RAPIDS_VERSION`, `CUDATOOLKIT_VERSION`, `PYTHON_VERSION` accordingly

+    - choose a directory to store the scripts to activate the RAPIDS envoronment, start the cluster, etc. This is the home directory by default.
+Edit `RAPIDS_WORKDIR=${HOME}` in the scripts to change it.

     - choose a directory where you want your conda environment to be created and store it in the `ENV_PATH` variable: for example, the conda environment in the example below will be created in `/path/to/conda/dir/rapids-23.04_polaris`